ecmwf/pdbufr/docs/guide/readers/temp.rst

     :type units: dict, None
     :param units_columns: if True, a :ref:`units column <temp-units>` is added to the resulting DataFrame for each :ref:`parameter <temp-params>` having a units.
 The column name is formed by adding the "_units" suffix to the parameter name.
 The default is False.
+    :param prefilter_headers: if True, the headers are filtered before unpacking the data section.
+This can significantly speed up the extraction when the ``filters`` contain header keys (and only a small fraction of messages/subsets matches). *New in version 0.15.0.*
     :type add_units: bool